Grafton Services Australia has a strong partnership with the US-based Grafton Integrated Health Network

 Mindfulness

-Mindfulness is a practice of focused awareness that encourages individuals to be fully present in the moment, fostering emotional regulation, stress reduction, and overall mental and physical well-being.
-As part of a wellbeing program, mindfulness helps individuals develop self-awareness, resilience, and coping strategies to manage stress, anxiety, and daily challenges effectively.
+Mindfulness is a practice of focused awareness that encourages individuals to be fully present in the moment.
+It promotes emotional regulation, stress reduction, and overall mental and physical well-being

 Reducing Triggers

-Reducing triggers for individuals with autism involves creating environments and implementing strategies that minimize sensory, social, and environmental stimuli that can lead to stress, anxiety, or meltdowns.
+Reducing triggers for individuals with autism involves creating environments and implementing strategies that minimize sensory, social, and environmental stimuli that may lead to stress, anxiety, or meltdowns

 Sensory Considerations